Mexico

 Some consulates prefer to issue immediate permanent residence mainly for retirees/pensioners while steering other profiles to temporary residence first.

-Comments on Mexico — Permanent Resident Visa (Savings-Based)
+Comments on Mexico - Permanent resident visa (savings route)

 Share your experience